-Carlos Rodriguez, age 46, has served as a Director on the Board of Directors of the Sponsor since February 25, 2019, and is a member of the Board's Audit Committee.
+Carlos Rodriguez, age 48, has served as a Director on the Board of Directors of the Sponsor since February 25, 2019, and Chairman of the Board's Audit Committee.
 Mr. Rodriguez has served as a Director on the Board of Directors of WGTS LLC since February 25, 2019 and is a member of that board's Audit Committee.
 Mr. Rodriguez began his career on Wall Street in the Public Finance Department of Merrill Lynch in 1996, where he focused on interest rate hedging strategies for municipal clients and non-for-profit institutions.
 After working several years covering banking clients, he shifted his focus to trading, where he rose to manage Merrill Lynch's proprietary municipal investments portfolio until December 2000.
 Mr. Rodriguez has since worked at WestLB, from December 2000 to May 2003, where he managed the bank's complex guaranteed reinvestment contract business, and BNP Paribas, from May 2003 to May 2004, where he served as Director and Head of Municipals.
 From May 2004 to August 2010, Mr. Rodriguez served as Director and Managing Director of Deutsche Bank and worked to establish the bank's public finance efforts.
-As Managing Director, Mr. Rodriguez subsequently led

-Credit Suisse's global rates structuring effort in London from August 2010 until June 2016.
+As Managing Director, Mr. Rodriguez subsequently led Credit Suisse's global rates structuring effort in London from August 2010 until June 2016.
 Mr. Rodriguez retired from banking in June 2016, and remained retired until March 2017, when he launched a private equity fund that focuses on lower middle market companies.
 He also devotes his time to personal investing as well as volunteering for local causes and mentoring local entrepreneurs.
-Mr. Rodriguez will become Chairman of the Audit Committee effective January 1, 2020.